neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 There are various CSS rule sets with `FIX_ME` as selector.
 Your task is to replace this placeholder with a proper selector according to the description above the rule set.

+Use regular selectors, you're not using BEM just yet.
+You do not need to touch the HTML file.

+Try to get a sense of how you might encounter ambiguities or issues when choosing the right selectors.

 The declaration using the `outline` property is a guidance to check, if you addressed the correct elements.
 After you are finished with a rule set, you can remove this declaration.